-Steps, terraces, platforms, porches, fences and similar projections having no roof covering and being not over forty-two inches high may be built within a front yard, but in no case shall such projections cause a front yard to be less than-ten four feet from the face of the projection to the property line.
-No accessory buildings are permitted in the front yard.
+Steps, terraces, platforms, porches, and similar projections may be built within a front yard, but in no case shall such projections cause a front yard to be less than four feet from the face of the projection to the property line.
 Fences up to forty-two inches high are allowed on the front property line.